ycohen/coroassignment/README.md

 other machines available to do database writes, this may be useful.
 On the other hand, this is a strange scenario, and it increases the complexity of the system (which is easy, since this system starts out quite simple) and may not be worth it, depending on actual constraints.

+This version of the assignment uses a message broker.
+Performance is similar, but it does give an idea how the system might be broken down if need be.
+The message listener can be moved into a separate project which can do nothing but pull messages off the queue, and this can be scaled separately as need be.